In 2020, companies are embracing remote work options more than ever before.

 As an employer, how can you help your remote team in upgrading their home offices?

-At Springworks, we offer perks to our employees to expense furniture, standing desks, headphones, and the Internet.
+At Springworks, we offer perks to our employees to expensive furniture, standing desks, headphones, and the Internet.
 And we get lots of positive feedback from our employees about how they’ve been managing, how they’ve upgraded their home office, things they’re doing to keep productive.

 2. Set Your Routine (and Stick to It)

 Naturally, your work-life balance will stand disturbed with the remote culture.
-This is because you don’t have to move from one place to another, unlike your typical home to office and back routine.
+This is because you don’t have to move from one place to another, unlike your typical home-to-office and back routine.
 Creating your routine at home and sticking to the work hours is essential and helps you work efficiently and enjoy your time off work.

 33% of remote employees insisted that having set working hours was the most effective way to stay productive.